zamm-dev/zamm/ui/dashboard.md

 ```

 We add it to the existing app layout mock component so that we don't need a different component for every single app-wide feature.
+However, we find that some of our screenshot tests are failing because the first item being screenshotted is now the empty snackbar, which causes Playwright to timeout waiting for the empty snackbar to become visible.
+As such, we move the snackbar under the `slot` instead.

 Now, we edit the Storybook story at `src-svelte/src/routes/components/api-keys/Display.stories.ts` to make use of this new mock functionality:

 ```ts
 ...